jaanga/cookbook/un-flatland/readme.md

 * First person controller: Mouse actions only work when initiated from top of screen.
 Should work from anywhere
 * <s>Trackball controller: after you return from first person controller drop downs no longer work.
 Must reload page to make changes.</s> Fixed stupidly: reload page
 * Elevation drops to naught on one side
+* Go to lat/long then change scale: goes to previous location

 ## Road Map